-- Facilities in where this material is handled should be structured by the perfectly closed system.
-Should be established the adequate local exhauster in the indoor working area where steam or the mist occurs. - The worker should wear an appropriate protective equipment

-Make available emergency safety shower and eye wash in the work area.
+- Facilities in where this material is handled should be structured with the perfectly closed system.
+Established adequate local exhauster in the indoor working area where steam or the mist occurs. - The worker should wear an appropriate protective equipment Make available emergency safety shower and eye wash in the work area.